astral-sh/ruff/README.md

 Ruff aims to be orders of magnitude faster than alternative tools while integrating more functionality behind a single, common interface.
-Ruff can be used to replace Flake8 (plus a variety of plugins), [`pydocstyle`](https://pypi.org/project/pydocstyle/), [`yesqa`](https://github.com/asottile/yesqa), and even a subset of [`pyupgrade`](https://pypi.org/project/pyupgrade/), all while executing tens or hundreds of times faster than any individual tool.
+Ruff can be used to replace Flake8 (plus a variety of plugins), [`pydocstyle`](https://pypi.org/project/pydocstyle/), [`yesqa`](https://github.com/asottile/yesqa), and even a subset of [`pyupgrade`](https://pypi.org/project/pyupgrade/) and [`autoflake`](https://pypi.org/project/autoflake/) all while executing tens or hundreds of times faster than any individual tool.

 Read the [launch blog post](https://notes.crmarsh.com/python-tooling-could-be-much-much-faster).